-• Education Requirement
+Education Requirement

-AUHS School of Pharmacy requires successful completion of pre-requisites coursework.
+AUHS School of Pharmacy requires successful completion of pre- requisites coursework.
 A bachelor's degree is recommended.

-• Grade Point Average (GPA) Requirement A cumulative GPA of 2.5 is recommended and considered competitive.
+• Grade Point Average (GPA) Requirement A cumulative GPA of 2.5 is required.
 Applicants are required to have completed the following prerequisites with a grade of "C" (GPA of 2.0) or higher.